 What can you do?

 Whilst lots of people outside of pregnancy and breastfeeding seem quite comfortable self medicating with strong painkillers or getting endless prescriptions for the stronger stuff, if you are anything like me you won’t want to touch any of that.
 This means looking for other alternatives.
+You can get some really helpful information at CFAH – Advancing Health & Well-being.

 Over the years I have found being aware of my posture makes a difference, especially when breastfeeding.
 Exercise has massively helped over the years and stretching has a huge positive impact too.
 For the days when the pain is so excruciating it makes my eyes water, I’ve found using a foam roller and using Deep Freeze products a huge help.